WTAN241/gender_based_justice/README.md

 * How big is the gap between the developed and developing world?
 * What are the main variables that lead to a more egalitarian society?
 * How do the attitudes and laws of a country respectively impact gender-based justice?

+## Description of Communication Protocols
+Our main communication tool will be Slack, which we will be using for sharing important documentation, dividing the tasks and responsibilities and providing quick updates.

+We will be meeting once per week in addition to the two weekly classes.
+These meetings will be used to discuss our progress, obstacles and next steps.

+We will also join office hours from time to time to ask questions and come up with better solutions.